warn.conf - Kerberos warning configuration file

 myname@EXAMPLE.COM: your kerberos credentials have been renewedExample 3 Emailing Each User

-The following warn.conf entry specifies that each user is emailed 30 minutes before his or her credential expires.
+The following warn.conf entry specifies that users are emailed 30 minutes before their credential expires.

 * mail 30m &